IntelRealSense/RealSenseID/Readme.md

 ```
 Notes:
 * The rotation used by algorithm is based only on DeviceConfig.camera_rotation attribute.
-* Indepedently, you can choose each preview mode (except raw) to be portrait or non-portrait.
+* Independently, you can choose each preview mode (except raw) to be portrait or non-portrait.
 * Keep in mind that if you want preview to match algo:
 CameraRotation::Rotation_0_Deg and CameraRotation::Rotation_180_Deg is for portraitMode == true.(default)
 CameraRotation::Rotation_90_Deg and CameraRotation::Rotation_270_Deg is for portraitMode == false.